4301. STATE CUP COMPETITIONS

 2. This initial email must be followed, within 48 hours of the game being played, with a letter to the Cup Chairman, expressing the protest and a detailed explanation of the reason for the protest.
 This letter must include a check or money order payable to the NJSA, in the amount of $200.00, as the protest fee.

-3. The Cups Committee shall determine the protest as quickly as possible, must avoid at all costs, the interruption of the competition, and may require further submission of evidence relating to the protest.
+3. The Cups Committee shall determine the protest as quickly as possible, and shall force the interruption of the competition if possible, and may require further submission of evidence relating to the protest.

 4. Notice of the Cups Committee decision shall be sent, by email and mail, to both teams competing in the game which was subject to protest.